sandeepscet/openpgp-php/README.md

 OpenPGP.php: OpenPGP for PHP
 ============================

-This is a pure-PHP implementation of the OpenPGP Message Format (RFC 4880).
+This is a Forked of

 * <https://github.com/singpolyma/openpgp-php>